data-gymnasia/courses/content/reinforcement-learning/content.md

 A **policy** (customarily denoted $\pi$) is a function from [[S|A]] to [[A|S]] which specifies an action for each state.
-The objective the agent is to find a policy which maximizes the total reward, where the reward at time $t$ contributes its value times $\gamma^t$ to the total.
-This problem as stated is underspecified since the reward is a [[random|complicated]] function of the actions chosen by the agent. _{span.reveal(when="blank-0")}To be more precise, the agent seeks to maximize its expected reward._
+The objective the agent is to find a policy which maximizes the total reward, where the reward received at time $t$ contributes its value $r_t$ times $\gamma^t$ to the total.

+As stated above, this problem is underspecified since the reward is a [[random|complicated]] function of the actions chosen by the agent. _{span.reveal(when="blank-0")}So to be more precise, we will say that the agent seeks to maximize its expected reward._

  The formula for the accumulated discounted reward is [[$\sum_{t \geq 0} \gamma^tr_t$|$\sum_{t \geq 0} r_t$|$\sum_{t \geq 0} \gamma^t$]].